kmingulov/java-python-protobuf/README.md

-# protobuf-example
+# multilanguage-protobuf-example

-**protobuf-example** is a simple example project demonstrating communication between Java/JavaScript/Ruby code using Protocol Buffers (protobuf).
+**multilanguage-protobuf-example** is a simple example project demonstrating communication between Java/JavaScript/Ruby code using Protocol Buffers (protobuf).

 The project consists of several components: